 Egypt's Assem Marie (Photo: FIBA official website)

-The Pharaohs defied the odds after making a poor start to the Africa Championship that saw them lose to hosts Ivory Coast, Senegal and Algeria in their three group-stage games.
+They made a poor start to the Africa Championship that saw them lose to hosts Ivory Coast, Senegal and Algeria in their three group-stage games.

 Egypt were the dominant force in Africa in the 1960s and 70s but suffered a dip in form in the subsequent decades.
 They finished 11th at the previous edition of the Africa Championship in Madagascar in 2011.